 Blátindur is not for the faint-hearted.
 It’s that imposing peak rising up majestically above Herjólfsdalur, and it requires some serious scrambling up its steep and craggy slope.
 There are no chains or ropes along the track, nor any carved out steps.
 So you have to be prepared to crawl on hands and feet up on rocky paths, and sometimes even bumslide down the track if necessary.
 Safe to say that it’s not a good idea to do this walk when there is a stiff breeze howling around the peaks.

-Only a few meters shorter than Heimaklettur, Blátindur – the Blue Peak – is the second highest peak on the island of Heimaey, rising 273 abruptly sheer meters from the valley floor.
+Blátindur – the Blue Peak – rises 273 abruptly sheer metres from the valley floor.
+Only a few metres shorter than Heimaklettur, it’s the second highest peak on the island of Heimaey.
 The famous Elephant Rock (Fílinn) is on the sea side of Dalfjall, the bulky group of peaks above Herjólfsdalur where Blátindur is part of.

 Looking up its sheer cliffs is quite intimidating…